dsohk/rancher-on-azure-workshop/docs/03-DeployApps-on-RKE.md

 ![Exercise3-task3-step2-Pod-Success-Consuming-PVC-via-storage class-Azure-disk](images/Exercise3-task3-step2-Pod-Success-Consuming-PVC-via-storage class-Azure-disk.png)

 ## Task 4: Deploy Intel-Optimised Tensorflow with Jupyter Notebook

+1. Intel-optimized-tensorflow**

+The first application we are going to deploy is jupyter book to help AI/ML training on this RKE2 cluster with **Intel(R) Optimization for TensorFlow**, which is a binary distribution of TensorFlow with Intel(R) oneAPI Deep Neural Network Library (oneDNN) primitives, a popular performance library for deep-learning applications.
+TensorFlow is a widely used machine-learning framework in the deep-learning arena, demanding efficient use of computational resources.
+To take full advantage of Intel(R) architecture and to extract maximum performance, the TensorFlow framework has been optimized using oneDNN primitives.

+2. **Wordpress (Stateful App)**

+Then, we will deploy **Wordpress** on to the same RKE2 cluster, which stores its all data permanently on Azure Disk.

+##

 In this task, we will be creating a Kubernetes Deployment and Kubernetes Service for an Intel-optimized tensorflow workload.
 For the purposes of this lab, we will be using the container image `intel/intel-optimized-tensorflow:2.6.0-jupyter` but you can use your own container image if you have one for testing.